Djuan Rivers: Career with the Walt Disney Company

 which opened to excellent reviews and won awards for the visual effects.

 Djuan Rivers speaking before his name is engraved on Main Street USA.

-In August of 2021, Djuan Rivers was honored by having his name engraved onto a storefront window on Main Street, U.S.A. in the Magic Kingdom; he is the first African-American to receive such an honor.
+In August 2021, Djuan Rivers was honored by having his name engraved onto a storefront window on Main Street, U.S.A. in the Magic Kingdom; he is the first African-American to receive such an honor.

 Personal

 Rivers serves on the Board of Directors of the Child & Family Service charity of Hawaii and the Boys & Girls Club of Hawaii.

 He is known for being an avid sportsman, as he is attempting to climb the Seven Summits, the highest mountains on each continent.
 In October 2008, Rivers was one of the first people to participate in a HALO skydive over Mount Everest, incidentally making him the first African-American to do so.

-In August of 2019, Rivers explained to the Orlando Sentinel how his travels to Nepal and his climbing of the real Mount Everest helped inspire his love of the Disney attraction Expedition Everest, which incorporates dozens of artifacts and designs from the real life adventure.
+In August 2019, Rivers explained to the Orlando Sentinel how his travels to Nepal and his climbing of the real Mount Everest helped inspire his love of the Disney attraction Expedition Everest, which incorporates dozens of artifacts and designs from the real life adventure.

-In January of 2021, Rivers announced that he would be retiring from the Disney Company in May of that year.
-He said that he would be moving to Paris and that he hopes to spend his retirement traveling the world, which is his other great passion, having visited over 70 countries so far.
+In January 2021, Rivers announced that he would be retiring from the Disney Company in May of that year.
+He said that he would be moving to Paris and that he hopes to spend his retirement traveling the world.

+In October 2021, Djuan Rivers acted as a representative for an anonymous international collector in the acquisition of the Big John (dinosaur), the fossilized skeleton of the largest known Triceratops dinosaur, at a Paris auction for approximately €6.65 million.
+Rivers was quoted saying the buyer was “absolutely thrilled” to bring the Big John specimen into private ownership after its sale.
+He added, "The history behind this and the duration of it is absolutely impressive.
+So to be able to be a part of preserving something of this nature... [is] something extremely special."